cliver-project/AITrigram/inference.md

 * `LLMEngine`: a server that accpets client requests and do the LLM inference then returns the response.
    - `Ollama`: A server that easily starts with small LLMs.
 It has GPU support as well.

-* `LLMModel`: A CRD which represents the LLM model, which engine will be running on, and others.
+* `ModelRepository`: A CRD which represents the LLM model, which engine will be running on, and others.

-The followings describe the setups on the scope of the direct `LLMEngine` and `LLMModel` serving without consideration of autoscalling, node affinity, model downloading, etc.
+The followings describe the setups on the scope of the direct `LLMEngine` and `ModelRepository` serving without consideration of autoscalling, node affinity, model downloading, etc.

 ## LLMEngine with CPU